harryckh/Sheffield-CAZ/README.md

-# Sheffield CAZ Analysis
+# Exploring the Effects of Sheffield's Clean Air Zone on Air Quality and Traffic Volume

-1. This repository contains the code and data used in the paper "Exploring the Effects of Sheffield's Clean Air Zone on Air Quality and Traffic Volume".
+1. This repository contains the code and data used in the paper "Exploring the Effects of Sheffield's Clean Air Zone on Air Quality and Traffic Volume", published in Environmental Research Communications.
 2. This code is written in Python.